EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 </p>

 <p id="warningP">
-4. At the bottom of the 'General' tab you should see the unidentified developer warning for docker with a button next to it that says 'Open Anyway'
+4. At the bottom of the 'General' tab you should see the unidentified developer warning for docker with a button next to it that says 'Open Anyway' click 'Open Anyway'
 </p>
 </details>